Last updated on 2026-01-30

 - Bioengineer: Design and develop medical devices and equipment, ensuring they meet regulatory standards.

-- Biomedical Engineer: Work on the integration of engineering principles with medical and biological sciences to improve healthcare.
+- Biomedical Engineer: Work on the development and improvement of medical technologies and systems.

-- Medical Device Sales Representative: Promote and sell medical equipment and devices to healthcare providers.
+- Medical Device Sales Representative: Promote and sell medical devices to healthcare professionals and institutions.

-- Clinical Engineer: Manage and maintain medical equipment in healthcare facilities, ensuring safety and compliance.
+- Clinical Engineer: Manage and maintain medical equipment in healthcare settings, ensuring safety and compliance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.